 Undergraduate Research Associates in Astrobiology (URAA)

-In 2014, the Goddard Center for Astrobiology (GCA) hosted the tenth session of our summer program for talented science students (Undergraduate Research Associates in Astrobiology), a ten-week residential research program tenured at Goddard Space Flight Center and the University of Maryland, College Park (http://astrobiology.gsfc.nasa.gov/education.html).
-Competition was very keen, with an oversubscription ratio of 3.0.
-Students applied from over 15 Colleges and Universities in the United States, and 2 Interns from 2 institutions were selected.
+2015 saw the twelfth session of our summer program for talented science students (Under-graduate Research Associates in Astrobiology), a ten-week residential research program tenured at Goddard Space Flight Center and the University of Maryland, College Park (http://astrobiology.gsfc.nasa.gov/education.html).
+Competition was again very keen, with an over-subscription ratio of 4.7.
+Students applied from over 19 Colleges and Universities in the United States, and 4 Interns from 4 institutions were selected.
 Each Intern carried out a defined research project working directly with a GCA scientist at Goddard Space Flight Center or the University of Maryland.
 As a group, the Associates met with a different GCA scientist each week, learning about his/her respective area of research, visiting diverse laboratories and gaining a broader view of astrobiology as a whole.
 At summer’s end, each Associate reported his/her research in a power point presentation projected nation-wide to member Teams in NASA’s Astrobiology Institute, as part of the NAI Forum for Astrobiology Research (FAR) Series.

-Associate Maureen Palmer (St. Olaf College) – “Organic Gases in Titan’s Atmosphere”
+Associate Maureen Palmer (St. Olaf College) – “Detection of Nitriles on Titan Using ALMA”

-GCA Collaborator Dr. Martin Cordiner mentored Ms. Palmer.
-Dr. Conon Nixon assisted.
+GCA Collaborator Dr. Martin Cordiner mentored Ms. Palmer; Dr. Conor Nixon assisted.

 RELATED OBJECTIVES:Objective 1.1

 Indirect and direct astronomical observations of extrasolar habitable planets.

 Outer Solar System exploration

 Sources of prebiotic materials and catalysts

 Biosignatures to be sought in Solar System materials